felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 {{< figure src="/img/hoarding-project/what-is-left.jpg" position="center" caption="This is my collection 3.0: only the best of the best *to me* (and some PS2 games that a friend lent me, try to guess which ones!)" >}}

 Looking at the games that remain in my collection, I find it interesting to notice that, on average, I have only kept about 5-6 games per console.
+The Sega Saturn is over-represented here, because I am waiting for the Sega Saturn core to arrive on the MiSTer before selling any of those games.
+As for the pink Famicom cartridges, they are the only unplayed games I will tolerate in my collection: they are too pretty to let go.
+:smiley: Fortunately, their value is quite low, so they are not stressful assets to own.

 # Final thoughts